2002–03 Utah Jazz season

-However, the Jazz once again failed to make it out of the first round, losing to the Sacramento Kings in five games in the Western Conference First Round for the second consecutive season.
-This season also marked the end of the Stockton and Malone era.
-Stockton and Malone were both given a long standing ovation after Game 4 at the Delta Center, and another one after Game 5 at the ARCO Arena, as Stockton retired ending his nineteen-year career with the Jazz.
-Following the season, Malone signed as a free agent with the Los Angeles Lakers after eighteen seasons in Utah, while Cheaney signed with the Golden State Warriors, and Jackson was released to free agency.
+The Jazz finished seventh in the NBA in home-game attendance, with an attendance of 786,034 at the Delta Center during the regular season.
+This season also marked the end of the Stockton and Malone era; Stockton and Malone were both given a long standing ovation after Game 4 of the first-round series against the Kings at the Delta Center, and another one after Game 5 at the ARCO Arena II, as Stockton retired ending his nineteen-year NBA career with the Jazz.
+Following the season, Malone signed as a free agent with the Los Angeles Lakers after eighteen seasons with the Jazz, while Cheaney signed with the Golden State Warriors, and Jackson and Massenburg were both released to free agency.